Data Management and Analysis Core (DMAC)

 CBRA radial plots that summarize multidimensional information from selected compounds.

-Interim Director: Emily Griffith
+Director: Emily Griffith

 The Data Management and Analysis Core (DMAC) is designed to integrate results from all data streams into a true synthesis that advances environmental and public health related to per- and polyfluoroalkyl substances (PFAS).